Finntroll, Studio Seven,

 self-deprecating style of vocalist BJ:

-“Go to our myspace page.
+to our myspace page.
 You can learn about us and shit.
-And buy our

 Grinder” and “Kill Everything”, tripling

-stage next with their tech-metal offering.
-Guitarist "The Violator"’s
+hit the stage next with their tech-metal offering.

 Some of this may be due to

-a lack of a bassist, a case of tendonitis leaving one
+lack of a bassist, a case of tendonitis leaving

-pit as I attempted to assess his band.
+from the sparse pit as I attempted to assess his

 gleaming technical exoskeletons.

-lessons in that shit.
-The band hit the stage
+Serpent was giving lessons in that shit.
+The band hit

-no time in knocking me back into the
+hellblast that wasted no time in knocking me back into

 under his sway, his buzzsaw guitar in unholy alliance